exness/mock-xhr-request/README.md

 ```

 ### MockXHR.getRegisteredMocks
-To get a list of all prepared in app mocks, including mocks from external components.
+To get a list of all prepared in-app mocks, including mocks from external components.

 ```typescript
 // Usage